-There are plenty of Linux distributions with tons of interesting features.
-Every now and then the Linux distribution releases several new and tempting upgrades.
-To test and install them, you can take the help of virtualisation.
+There are plenty of Linux distributions with tons of exciting features.
+The Linux distribution releases several new and tempting upgrades every now and then.
+To test and install them, you can take the help of Virtualisation.

-All you have to do is download the ISO and install the distro in your virtual environment.
+You have to download the ISO and install the distro in your virtual environment.
 You can test it and delete it if it doesn’t suit you.

-Additionally, if you are a developer, and you find it unstable, you can install a virtual machine and start working.
+Additionally, if you are a developer and find it unstable, you can install a virtual machine and start working.

-Moving on, there are certain requirements that you must adhere to.
+Moving on, there are specific requirements that you must adhere to.

 In the case of hardware emulation, there are some significant CPU instructions that modern processes inhabit.